Ki te Ao Mārama - To the World of Light

 Ki te Ao Mārama covers the foundation of what is allyship, privilege and power in the Aotearoa context, and builds your understanding of workplace inequities and how to lead from where you are.

-It is a programme suitable for leaders, managers, HR professionals, culture champions and anyone who has a desire to address the inequities in their workplace.
+It is a programme suitable for leaders, managers, HR and OD professionals, culture champions and anyone who has a desire to address the inequities in their workplace.

 Ki te Ao Mārama